paulmillr/noble-secp256k1/README.md

 [Fastest](#speed) 4KB JS implementation of [secp256k1](https://www.secg.org/sec2-v2.pdf),
-an elliptic curve that could be used for asymmetric encryption, ECDH key agreement protocol and signature schemes.
-Supports deterministic **ECDSA** from RFC6979.
+an elliptic curve that could be used for asymmetric encryption, ECDH key agreement protocol and deterministic **ECDSA** signatures from RFC6979.

 The library does not use dependencies and is as minimal as possible.
 [noble-curves](https://github.com/paulmillr/noble-curves) is advanced drop-in